 Also, from a psychological viewpoint, --Given Mr. Rowell’s views about other forms of drug addicts (that they should be given maintenance), it is hard to understand his views --- as written in his book, “On the Trail of Marihuana, the Weed of Madness,” on Marihuana in any other way.

-Also were he not directly involved [see chapter 3]; Why would the police, the district attorneys office, etc., have given Mr. Rowell (who was not even a Florida resident) a guided tour of a crime scene?
-Confide in him and give him so much (probably false) information about Victor, etc?
+Also, were he not directly involved [see chapter 3]; Why would the police, the district attorney's office, etc., have given Mr. Rowell (who was not even a Florida resident) a guided tour of a crime scene?
+Or confide in him and give him so much (probably false) information about Victor, etc?

 However, it must be noted, that there is no evidence that he had anything to do with the murders, nor (given the nature of the man), do we believe that he had any direct doing in the framing of Victor Licata.